Audio Mastering with MasteringBOX

 Of course, musical mistakes aren’t limited to performance.
 The act of creating music is oftentimes even more difficult.
 “Writer’s block” is a well-known term for a reason.
 As with writing stories, writing music is often a process of revision more than anything else.
 Sometimes an entire song will come together as a string of fortunate mistakes.
 Other times, a song you felt good about one day will seem like a mistake the next.
 These apparent perils should be embraced, not feared, however.

-As difficult as writing a song can be, it’s important to not get too attached, even when the song seems nearly finished.
-Like a painting, the song is never really done, it’s simply abandoned for others to witness.
-It’s okay if you never feel your music is finished, but knowing when to step away is crucial.
-Any mistakes left in become idiosyncratic marks that define the art.
+As difficult as writing a song can be, it’s important not to get too attached, even when you seem to have nearly finished the song.
+Like a painting, you never truly complete the song; you simply abandon it for others to witness.
+It’s okay if you never feel your music is finished, but knowing when to step away proves crucial.
+Any mistakes you leave in become idiosyncratic marks that define the art.

 Making mistakes in the mix

 At the production level, mistakes abound.
-Since mixing a song is a process of addition, subtraction, and experimentation, making mixing mistakes is the rule, not the exception.
-Fortunately, today’s technology encourages taking these risks.
-Most DAWs allow you to save settings or sessions from a previous mix so if you stray too far you can always return.
-This way you never have to fear ruining the hard work you put in yesterday.
-Rather, you’re able to experiment as much as you please.
+Since mixing a song involves adding, subtracting, and experimenting, mixing mistakes become the rule, not the exception.
+Fortunately, today’s technology encourages you to take these risks.
+Most DAWs allow you to save settings or sessions from a previous mix, so if you stray too far, you can always return.
+This way, you never have to fear ruining the hard work you put in yesterday.
+Instead, you can experiment as much as you please.
 This experimentation might lead to better results than you could have imagined.

 Conclusion

-As humans we’re hardwired to avoid mistakes whenever possible.
-But when it comes to the creative process of playing, writing, and recording music, we need to learn to embrace our flaws and let some of the chaos in.
-In doing so, we might end up making something more beautiful, daring, and durable than ever before.
+As humans, we are hardwired to avoid mistakes whenever possible.
+However, during the creative process of playing, writing, and recording music, we must learn to embrace our flaws and welcome some of the chaos.
+By doing so, we might create something more beautiful, daring, and durable than ever before.

-If you enjoyed this article and want to find out more, check out Mastering Mistakes When Mastering Your Own Music and discover how you could improve your process!
+If you enjoyed this article and want to find out more, check out Mastering Mistakes When Mastering Your Own Music and discover how you can improve your process!

 À propos de l'auteur